istareatscreens/vscode-masm-runner/README.md

 This app is made possible through the use of [JWlink and JWasm](https://github.com/JWasm) to compile x86/x64 MASM and a 32-bit wine terminal to execute x86 executable binaries using [Boxedwine](http://www.boxedwine.org/) emscripten port.

-Please note that this is still missing a lot of features and is far from perfect.
-Contributions are appreciated.
+Please note that this extension is far from perfect, contributions are appreciated.

 # How To Use